abhishekbhadoriya421/authenticationSkillTest/README.md

 # authenticationSkillTest
-This is a simple web application Which Allow you to Perform Following Tasks
+This is a simple web application That Allows you to Perform the Following Tasks
-* Create new account (Sign Up)
+* Create a new account (Sign Up)
 * Login to your account (Sign In)
 * Update your account Details
-* Google Authentication (Sign Up to google account)
+* Google Authentication (Sign Up to Google account)

 #  Used Tools